fin123.dev

 =AI() sits in a normal worksheet cell.
 The formula definition lives behind it, and the definition can reference an approved Method: versioned institutional methodology that defines how the formula should reason, validate output, and preserve evidence during a Run.

 Methods stay behind the formula.
 Analysts still work in the grid.
 Results receive only validated typed output.
-Audit shows the Method version, hash, prompt snapshot, inputs, raw output where applicable, and validation evidence.
+Audit shows the approved Method, prompt, inputs, output, validation, memory, and chronology used.

 same_store_sales_guidance